Gagarin: First in Space

 Gagarin: First in Space a.k.a..
 First man In Space (Гагарин. Первый в космосе) is a 2013 Russian docudrama biopic about the first man in space, Yuri Gagarin, and the 1961 mission of Vostok 1.
 It was released by Central Partnership theatrically in Russia on June 6, 2013, and in the United Kingdom on DVD on June 23, 2014 by Entertainment One.
 The film's running time of 108 minutes approximates the time it took Gagarin to go around the Earth before returning.
-It stars Yaroslav Zhalnin as Soviet fighter pilot and cosmonaut Yuri Gagarin.
+It stars Yaroslav Zhalnin as Soviet fighter pilot and cosmonaut, Yuri Gagarin.
 The film received mixed reviews, with some critics praising the film's acting, direction and storytelling with others touching on the film's "cheap-looking" visual effects.
 The film received criticism for its state funding and ignoring the aftermath of the flight.

 Plot

-On April 12, 1961, Soviet cosmonaut Yuri Gagarin blasted off in a Vostok rocket, becoming the first human in space and orbiting Earth for 108 minutes.
+On April 12 1961, Soviet cosmonaut Yuri Gagarin blasted off in a Vostok rocket, becoming the first human in space and orbiting Earth for 108 minutes.
 He was one of the first group of cosmonauts who were selected from over three thousand fighter pilots throughout the Soviet Union.

-The legendary top twenty who were selected were the ace of aces and none of the pilots knew which amongst them would make history on the first crewed flight.
-Once chosen Gagarin is fast-tracked to train for the unknown and the trip of a lifetime.
+The top twenty who were selected were the ace of aces and none of the pilots knew which of them would make history on the first crewed flight.
+Once chosen Gagarin is fast-tracked to train for the unknown.

 Whilst strapped into his rocket, Gagarin reflects on his life, which is intercut with the determination of the Russian space team and their untiring efforts to send a man into space.